mspnp/aks-baseline/10-validation.md

 ## Validate Azure Alerts

 Azure will generate alerts on the health of your cluster and adjacent resources.
-This reference implementation sets up an alert that all you need to do it subscribe to.
+This reference implementation sets up multiple alerts that you can subscribe to.

 ### Steps